Death and state funeral of Ronald Reagan

-After lying in state for 34 hours in the Capitol rotunda, a state funeral service was conducted at the Washington National Cathedral on June 11, the day when President George W. Bush declared a national day of mourning.
+After lying in state for 34 hours in the Capitol rotunda, a state funeral service was conducted at Washington National Cathedral on June 11, the day when President George W. Bush declared a national day of mourning.
 Later that day, after the service, Reagan's casket was transported back to California for interment at the Reagan Presidential Library.
 The state funeral was executed by the Military District of Washington (MDW).

-Reagan was the first former U.S. president to die in the 21st century.
+Reagan was the first former U.S. president to die during the presidency of George W. Bush and the first to die in the twenty-first century, followed by Gerald Ford, George H. W. Bush, and Jimmy Carter.

 Death

-On the morning of June 5, 2004, there were reports that Reagan's health had significantly deteriorated, following nine years of Alzheimer's disease.
+On the morning of June 5, 2004, there were reports that Reagan's health had significantly deteriorated, following ten years of Alzheimer's disease.
 According to Reagan's daughter, Patti Davis, "At the last moment, when his breathing told us this was it, he opened his eyes and looked straight at my mother.
 Eyes that hadn't opened for days did, and they weren't chalky or vague.
 They were clear and blue and full of love.
 If a death can be lovely, his was".
 His wife, former first lady Nancy Reagan told him that the moment was "the greatest gift you could have given me."
 He died of pneumonia at his home, 668 St. Cloud Road, in the Bel-Air district of Los Angeles, at 1:09 PM PDT, at the age of 93.

 President George W. Bush was in Paris when Reagan died and acknowledged the death in a press conference.

 This is a sad hour in the life of America.
 A great American life has come to an end.
 I have just spoken to Nancy Reagan.
 On behalf of our whole nation, Laura and I offered her and the Reagan family our prayers and our condolences.
 Ronald Reagan won America's respect with his greatness, and won its love with his goodness.
 He had the confidence that comes with conviction, the strength that comes with character, the grace that comes with humility, and the humor that comes with wisdom.
 He leaves behind a nation he restored and a world he helped save.
 During the years of President Reagan, America laid to rest an era of division and self-doubt.
 And because of his leadership, the world laid to rest an era of fear and tyranny.
 Now, in laying our leader to rest, we say thank you.
 He always told us that for America, the best was yet to come.
 We comfort ourselves in the knowledge that this is true for him, too.
 His work is done, and now a shining city awaits him.
 May God bless Ronald Reagan.